skyepaphora/PhD_Proposal/ICASSP/README.md

 * the titles suck, I know, please help
 * why is Wesley's name and info weirdly offset?
 * make equations small enough to fit in a column
+* too long - can't fit all figures
+* some figures seem to clip off the text in adjacent columns